MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 Your customer is managing a small warehouse that does not require the full capabilities of warehouse management systems (WMS).

-you and the Solution architect are in favor of using basic inventory management to help them creating the new warehouse.
+You and the Solution architect are in favor of using basic inventory management to help them creating the new warehouse.

 **What would you do?**